gdg-x/hoverboard/public/data/faq.md

 ## Attendance

-### How much does DevRelCon New York cost?

-Our early bird ticket sale has ended.
-Full priced tickets cost $699 USD.
-Tickets are [on sale right now](https://ti.to/mlh/devrelcon-ny-2025)!

 ### I’m a speaker, do I still need to buy a ticket?

 Speakers get free tickets.
 DevRelCon sells out quickly, so make sure you buy a ticket to secure your spot.
 If you are selected to speak and are eligible for a ticket reimbursement after having purchased one, we will notify you via e-mail.

 ### What is included with a DevRelCon New York ticket?

-Tickets include conference programming, breakfast and lunch on July 18th + July 19th, and an invite to our all-conference happy hour with snacks and drinks on July 18th.
+Tickets include conference programming, breakfast and lunch on July 17th + July 18th, and an invite to our all-conference happy hour with snacks and drinks on July 17th.
 They do not include travel and/or accommodations for the conference.

 ### Do you have ticket scholarships?